valeoai/SALUDA/README.md

 nuScenes to SemanticKITTI | SALUDA w/o ST |TorchSparse-MinkUNet  | [CKPT](https://github.com/valeoai/SALUDA/releases/download/v0.0.0/ns_sk_saluda_wo_st.zip) |
 SyntheticLiDAR to SemanticKITTI | SALUDA  w/o ST |TorchSparse-MinkUNet  |  [CKPT](https://github.com/valeoai/SALUDA/releases/download/v0.0.0/syn_sk_saluda_wo_st.zip) |

-The checkpoint should is placed in a folder.
+The checkpoint should be placed in a folder.
 The link to this folder should be given to the "ckpt_path_model" parameter.

 ---